opendaylight/integration-test/test/tools/wcbench/README.md

 ### Contact

-As mentioned in the [Contributing section](https://github.com/dfarrell07/wcbench/blob/master/README.md#contributing), for bugs/features, please raise an [Issue](https://github.com/dfarrell07/wcbench/issues) on the WCBench GitHub page.

-Daniel Farrell is the main developer of WCBench.
-You can contact him directly at dfarrell@redhat.com or dfarrell07@gmail.com.
-He also hangs out on IRC at Freenode/#opendaylight most of his waking hours.
+For feature requests, bug reports and questions please raise an [Issue](https://github.com/dfarrell07/wcbench/issues).
+Daniel Farrell is the primary developer of this tool.
+He can be contacted directly at dfarrell@redhat.com or on IRC (dfarrell07 on Freenode). **Prefer public, documented communication like Issues over direct 1-1 communication.
+This is an Open Source project.
+Keep the community in the loop.**